mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 --></span>
 </code></pre>

-This tells us that the `ZeroDivisonError` exception occured while running `test_div_random_example` function.
+This tells us that the `ZeroDivisonError` exception occurred while running `test_div_random_example` function.
 Some more information can be seen above the summary, and it should look like
 <pre><code><!--